Contents of this chapter

 But on to the other myth I wanted to dispel.
 Many people identified the FSF with Stallman, and considered Stallman some kind of fanatic.
 Stallman has personal oddities, and I believe he stayed on as president of the FSF too long, but it is unfair to call consistent and insistent principles “fanaticism”.

 Or think of the early Jewish arrivals in nineteenth-century Palestine, bringing with them little but a conviction that they needed to form a Jewish state.
-One can certainly criticize some of their behavior and tactics, but one has to admit they created an unprecedented new reality that most people thought both unncessary and ridiculous, rescuing hundreds of thousands of Holocaust victims that the rest of the world was content to let die.
+One can certainly criticize some of their behavior and tactics, but one has to admit they created an unprecedented new reality that, before its success, most people thought both unnecessary and ridiculous, rescuing hundreds of thousands of Holocaust victims that the rest of the world was content to let die.